couchbase/cbft/DESIGN.md

 For example, perhaps the client may want to just ask for consistency around just a subset of vbucket-seqnum's.

+This can be supported in cbft, but requires new feature development, including needing additional, optional flags/parameters in cbft's REST query API's.

 ## GT-IA1 - Index aliases.